1954

 Year 1

-After World War II ended in 1945, the United States entered a period of economic growth, and automobile ownership expanded rapidly.
-To support this shift, gas stations and service centers became common, and in 1956, the federal government authorized the Interstate Highway System, linking major cities and significantly reducing travel times.
-In response, property developers began mass-producing suburban housing several miles outside downtown urban centers.
-Many of Atlanta’s surrounding communities — such as Morrow, Fayetteville, and Forest Park — grew out of this period of suburban expansion.
-Hapeville was among these developing areas.
+After World War II ended in 1945, cars became more common in the United States.
+To support this change, gas stations and service centers were built across the country.
+In 1956, the federal government approved the Interstate Highway System, which connected major cities and made travel faster and easier.
+As a result, developers began building large numbers of homes in suburbs located several miles outside city centers.
+Many communities around Atlanta, including Morrow, Fayetteville, and Forest Park, grew during this time of suburban growth.
+Hapeville was one of these growing areas.

-In 1956, the Diocese of Savannah–Atlanta was divided into the dioceses of Atlanta and Savannah, with St. John the Evangelist placed under the newly formed Diocese of Atlanta.
-By this time, the diocese was actively working to expand Catholic education throughout the metropolitan area.
-Its goal was to establish a comprehensive network of Catholic schools that would attract and retain students from early childhood through high school graduation.
+In 1956, the Diocese of Savannah–Atlanta was split into two separate dioceses: Savannah and Atlanta.
+St. John the Evangelist became part of the newly created Diocese of Atlanta.
+At that time, the diocese was focused on growing Catholic education across the Atlanta area.
+Its goal was to build a full system of schools that would serve students from their earliest years through high school.

-In 1957, St. John the Evangelist expanded its academic offerings by adding an eighth grade program, though Pre-K and Kindergarten would not be introduced until decades later.
-A year later, in 1958, the diocese established St. Pius X Catholic High School.
-With its establishment, the diocesan vision was realized: a complete feeder system composed of parish preschools, multiple primary schools, and a central diocesan high school serving the greater Atlanta Catholic community.
+In 1957, St. John the Evangelist added an eighth grade, expanding beyond its original grade levels.
+Pre-K and Kindergarten would not be added until many years later.
+In 1958, the diocese opened St. Pius X Catholic High School.
+With this addition, the diocese achieved its goal of creating a complete school system, made up of parish preschools, several elementary schools, and one central Catholic high school serving families throughout the Atlanta area.

 The Feeder System

-A feeder model, also known as a hub-and-spoke system, is a school structure designed to keep students within the same educational network from early childhood through high school.
-In this system, children began at their local parish, where they attended preschool.
-When they reached first grade, they transferred to diocesan primary schools such as St. John the Evangelist.
-After completing eighth grade, students continued on to St. Pius X.
+A feeder system, sometimes called a hub-and-spoke model, is a way of organizing schools so students stay within the same school network from an early age through high school.
+In this system, children started at their local parish school, usually in preschool.
+When they reached first grade, they moved on to diocesan elementary schools, such as St. John the Evangelist.
+After finishing eighth grade, students then continued to St. Pius X.

-Despite these limitations, St. John the Evangelist held a notable distinction: it was the first diocesan school to open with its own football field.
-Photographs from this period show football and cheer teams wearing bright red and white uniforms, styled similarly to those of modern high school programs.
+Despite these challenges, St. John the Evangelist School stood out in one important way: it was the first diocesan school to open with its own football field.
+Photos from that time show football players and cheerleaders wearing bright red and white uniforms that looked similar to those worn by high school teams today.

 These massive rocks served as a rudimentary playground before a real one was built.
 Some of them can still be seen today next to the remains of an old ravine.